01010111/tiny-haxe-engine/README.md

 You you use a sprite sheet, you should throw that in the `bin` folder as well!

 Then you need to spin up a server and open `index.html` in your browser!

+### Misc

+To resize your game, change the `Game.init()` call in `.template/index.html` - by default it sets the game to 128x128px.

+To resize the screen, you can mess with the CSS in `.template/index.html`.